AlexanderPoone/Proj_Mgmt_Project/research/notes.md

 https://github.com/fastlane/fastlane/issues/18004

 According to the development team of Tensorflow:
-> For internal changes, we also do our best to make sure each check-in appears as a single git commit, and includes the author’s GitHub account and a comment explaining the change.
+> For internal changes, we also do our best to make sure each check-in appears as a single git commit and includes the author’s GitHub account and a comment explaining the change.
 We have a special “tensorflow-gardener” account on GitHub that is scripted to manage this process, and you can see what an internal commit looks like once it’s been migrated to GitHub here. https://www.oreilly.com/content/how-the-tensorflow-team-handles-open-source-support/

 #### Automated bug triage
 Automated bug triage by adding a custom severity tag to the issue.
 In a large repository, there may be many issue reports with different severity.
 (Even typos in the documentation are considered issues!)
 We want to fix the most serious bugs first, and schedule non-critical bugs for later.
-"Triage" means that in a traffic accident scene, the first aid workers have to determine among the injured, whose situation is more emergent.
+"Triage" means that in a traffic accident scene, the first aid workers must determine among the injured, whose situation is more emergent.
 GitHub provides the feature of adding custom tags, in addition to the default tags like "invalid/This doesn't seem right"; "bug/Something isn't working"; "documentation/Improvements or additions to documentation"; "duplicate/This issue or pull request already exists"; "enhancement/New feature or request"; "question/Further information is requested"; "wontfix/This will not be worked on", etc. I suggest that, in a scale from 1 to 10, add tags "severity:<level>" and so on to rate the seriousness of the bug once the issue has been confirmed as valid.

 Reference: https://github.com/oncletom/nodebook/issues?q=is%3Aopen+is%3Aissue